FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 [[Confucius]] was born in a family that was generally poor, even though his father was from a noble lineage.
 His work experiences revealed to him a myriad of social injustices.
 As a result, he took different influential roles in the government to institute social changes.
 Nevertheless, he lost his position and was forced to leave Lu after offending a powerful nobleman.
 He then went to teach in several states.
 In his final moments as a scholar, he edited works that were later referred to as *Confucian classics*.

-Observations from his life that reflect his ethical teachings include the following:
+> [!SUMMARY] Observations from the Life of Confucius that Reflect his Ethical Teachings

-- One could be a noble person despite not being born in an aristocratic family.
+> - One could be a noble person despite not being born in an aristocratic family.
-- He deeply loved and respected his family.
+> - He deeply loved and respected his family.
-- He was good at teaching and really enjoyed learning.
+> - He was good at teaching and really enjoyed learning.
-- He used his knowledge for the greater good—by dealing with social injustices.
+> - He used his knowledge for the greater good—by dealing with social injustices.
-- Even after losing his government positions, he still taught others so that he could initiate social changes.
+> - Even after losing his government positions, he still taught others so that he could initiate social changes.

 ### Overview of Confucianism